 Welcome to Terwilliger Parkway, Portland’s unique linear city park!

-Join our community Work Parties to rid the parkway of unwanted and invasive plants.
+Help restore Terwilliger Parkway: Join our community Work Parties to rid the parkway of unwanted and invasive plants.
 We provide the tools, snacks, and instruction to get the job done.
 You provide the muscles and desire to help one of Portland’s favorite parks.
 We meet the 3rd Saturday of every month during the Fall, Winter, and Spring.
-Work Party is scheduled for Dec.
-20th. … [Learn more & View photos]
+Our next Work Party is scheduled for Feb.
+21, 2015. … [Learn more & View photos]

 Terwilliger Parkway is a very safe and family-friendly place!
 Our Park Rangers remind us, however: “If there is a crime in progress, or if a serious threat or problem is developing, or if there is an emergency, PP&R staff and citizens should call Emergency 9-1-1. • For non-emergency park-related problems or special situations, call the Park Rangers at 503-823-1637. • For dog attacks or other serious situations involving animals, call Multnomah County Animal Control at 503-248-3790 or call Police Non-Emergency at 503-823-3333. • You can also report a park problem online at Park Scan: www.parkscanpdx.org • For park maintenance problems, call 503-823-1600.”